geordielad/tableau-athena-credential-provider-examples/README.md

     ![Tableau Desktop Example](https://help.tableau.com/current/pro/desktop/en-us/Img/examples_amazonathena.png)

-**2. SQL Workbench/J Extended Properties and Tableau's Properties File**
+**2. SQL Workbench/J Extended Properties and the Tableau Properties File**

 * **SQL Workbench/J**: You have already used an extended property in the baseline scenario to enter the S3 Bucket for the Athena result set so feel free to skip this step but if you want to see how we can map SQL Workbench/J extended properties to the Tableau Properties this exercise will also help you set up logging for troubleshooting purposes.
 You have already used extended properties in SQL Workbench/J for the Athena result set bucket in S3.
 We just need to add the logging properties.
 These properties are documented in the [Athena JDBC Driver Installation and Configuration Guide](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.9/docs/Simba+Athena+JDBC+Driver+Install+and+Configuration+Guide.pdf):